Redrawing the Map of Early Modern English Catholicism

 - Dimensions: 6.3in x 1.2in x 9.3in

-Author InformationLowell Gallagher is an associate professor in the Department of English at the University of California, Los Angeles.
+Author InformationLowell Gallagher is a professor of English at the University of California, Los Angeles.

 Table of contentsList of Illustrations